-Over 25 years' experience in asset management, commercial finance, risk management and investment governance
+Kristen is an experienced director with over 25 years' experience in asset management, commercial finance, risk management and investment governance.
+Kristen has been a director of Australia Mutual Bank since 2019.

-• Each director has been assessed against independence factors contained within the ASX Good Governance Principles.
+\Each director has been assessed against independence factors contained within the ASX Good Governance Principles.
 Directors with tenure of more than ten years have been further assessed, and it is considered that each director's period of tenure has not compromised the director's independence.